National Latina Institute for Reproductive Justice

-The National Latina Institute for Reproductive Justice (Latina Institute) is a health and reproductive rights organization representing the Latina community living in the United States.
-Previously the National Latina Institute for Reproductive Health, the organization started as The Latina Initiative, which was created in direct response to the lack of Latina visibility on reproductive rights and health issues.
+The National Latina Institute for Reproductive Justice (Latina Institute) is a reproductive justice organization representing the Latina community living in the United States.
+Previously the National Latina Institute for Reproductive Health, the organization started as The Latina Initiative, which was created in direct response to the lack of Latina visibility on reproductive health and rights issues.
 Its mission is to ensure the fundamental human right to reproductive health for Latinas, their families and their communities through education, advocacy and coalition building.

 Founding

 Latina Institute commenced operations as an independent organization in 1994.
 Its antecedent, the Latina Initiative, emerged five years earlier under the auspices of Catholics for a Free Choice.
-During its time as an outreach group, the focus of the Initiative was limited to advancing pro-choice efforts in the Latinx community and assisting Hispanic organizations interested in reproductive health issues.
-After a successful five year track record at Catholics for Free Choice, the Latina Initiative was renamed National Latina Institute for Reproductive Health and opened its doors as the first independent national organization and voice for Latinas on health and reproductive rights issues.
+During its time as an outreach group, the focus of the Initiative was limited to advancing pro-choice efforts in the Latinx community and assisting Hispanic organizations interested in reproductive health and rights issues.
+After a successful five year track record at Catholics for Free Choice, the Latina Initiative was renamed National Latina Institute for Reproductive Health and opened its doors as the first independent national organization and voice for Latinas on reproductive health, rights, and justice issues.
 In 2003 NLIRH re-opened its doors in New York City.